Pro/dkim-exchange/README.md

 Interestingly, there will be a note telling you to close the Powershell window.
 It is not kidding.
 For some reason, the Install-TransportAgent cmdlet will keep a file handle open on our DLL, preventing Exchange from actually loading it until we close the Powershell window.

 To make it actually work, we need to restart the Microsoft Exchange Transport service.

+## Configuring the agent
+Edit the .config file to fit your needs.

+# Notes for developer

 ## Required DLLs for developing